CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 		"enabled":true
 	}

-Additionally, key_NodeRed.py will define project_name, organization_name and sensor_name that will be used to build the full sensor name.
+Additionally, `key_NodeRed.py` will define `project_name`, `organization_name` and `sensor_name` that will be used to build the full sensor name.
 For instance, with:

 	project_name="waziup"
 	organization_name="UPPA"
 	sensor_name="Sensor"

-then, when device 2 sends "TC/22.5/HU/85" to the gateway, CloudNodeRed.py will generate the following json entries in nodered/nodered.txt file:
+then, when device 2 sends "TC/22.5/HU/85" to the gateway, `CloudNodeRed.py` will generate the following json entries in `nodered/nodered.txt` file:

 	{"source":"waziup_UPPA_Sensor2","measure":"TC","value":22.5}
 	{"source":"waziup_UPPA_Sensor2","measure":"HU","value":85}

-The Node-Red flow is composed of a tail node that follows the nodered/nodered.txt file for new entries.
+The Node-Red flow is composed of a tail node that follows the `nodered/nodered.txt` file for new entries.
 Each entry will be converted into a json object with a json node.
 A function node will use the json entry to build a message as follows:

 	msg.topic=msg.payload.source+'/'+msg.payload.measure
 	msg.payload=msg.payload.value
 	return msg;

-Finally, an MQTT node using the test.mosquitto.org broker will receive the messages with the topic defined as waziup_UPPA_Sensor2/TC and waziup_UPPA_Sensor2/HU, and will then respectively publish 22.5 and 85 under these topics.
-The default topic is then project_name+"_"+organization_name+"_"+sensor_name+sensor_address+"/"+measure_name.
+Finally, an MQTT node using the `test.mosquitto.org` broker will receive the messages with the topic defined as `waziup_UPPA_Sensor2/TC` and `waziup_UPPA_Sensor2/HU`, and will then respectively publish 22.5 and 85 under these topics.
+The default topic is then project\_name+"\_"+organization\_name+"\_"+sensor\_name+sensor\_address+"/"+measure\_name.
 You can change the function if you want to build a different topic.

 Testing with test.mosquitto.org
 ===============================